 The Kinetic Monte Carlo object stores the time and state-to-state trajectory and is also able to take steps along the Markov chain (i.e. KMC steps).
 Select both objects, in the

-In the LabFloor, click on the KineticMonteCarlo object and select Text Representation from the panel on the right.
+ctrl key, then see the activated Kinetic Monte Carlo Analyzer... in the right panel.
 The output should look like, but probably not be identical to, the one seen below:

 Note how the final time is greater than a microsecond.
 This is a much longer timescale than we could probe using MD alone.

 The first column is the id of the initial state used for the saddle search, the second column is the search number (out of the 100 saddle searches), the third column is the calculated confidence that the processes starting in the current basin are adequately sampled and the last column is the result of the search.
-In this case, the algorithm finds a total of 4 new states starting from state 0, 13 searches find a duplicate state and 14 searches find no new states.
-In the last line the initial state id has changed, showing that the KMC algorithm has taken a step to a new state, and the saddle searches then continue from there.
+In this case, the algorithm finds 1 new state and meets the confidence of 99% after 5 saddle searches starting from state 0, then go to state 1 (id 1).
+It finds a total number of 2 new states (states 2 and 3), 17 searches find a duplicate state and 6 searches find no new states for various reasons.
+The initial state from id 0 to id 1 has changed, showing that the KMC algorithm has taken a step to a new state, and the saddle searches then continue from there.